ReachFinancial/sdet-code-challenge/README.md

    - `pending` → `approved`/`rejected`
    - `approved` → `funded`
    - No transitions from `rejected` or `funded`

-## 🎯 Your Tasks

-### 1. Write Comprehensive Tests
-#### Create a test suite that covers:

-- **Functional Tests**: Happy path scenarios, CRUD operations
-- **Input Validation**: Required fields, data types, formats
-- **Business Logic**: Income thresholds, amount limits
-- **Error Handling**: Invalid requests, non-existent resources

-#### Feel free to use whatever language, frameworks, and tools you're most comfortable with.

-### 2. Find and Document Issues
-Identify any issues or defects in the API behavior.
-Document your findings in `TEST_RESULTS.md`:

-**Include for each bug:**
-- Bug description and severity (Critical/High/Medium/Low)
-- Steps to reproduce
-- Expected vs actual behavior
-- Request/response examples
-- Business impact

-### 3. Provide Test Documentation
-In your `TEST_RESULTS.md`, include:
-- Test execution instructions
-- Bug report (see above)
-- Test approach and strategy
-- Framework choice justification
-- Coverage summary

-## 📚 Resources

-- Sample test data: `examples/test-data.json`
-- API request examples: `examples/sample-requests.http`

-## 📮 Submission

-1. Fork this repository
-2. Create a new branch: `solution/[your-name]`
-3. Commit your solution with clear history
-4. Push to your fork
-5. Create a Pull Request with:
-   - Summary of your approach
-   - Number of issues found
-   - Any assumptions made

-## 📋 Deliverables

-Please use the provided `TEST_RESULTS.md` template file to document your findings.
-The template includes sections for:
-- Test execution instructions
-- Issues found with detailed reproduction steps
-- Test strategy and approach
-- Framework choice justification
-- Coverage summary and metrics

----

 **Remember**: This challenge simulates real-world API testing scenarios.
 We value practical solutions, clear communication, and attention to detail.
 Show us how you would approach this in your day-to-day work as a Senior SDET.